ronghao-zhang/skin-biomech/README.md

 ## The directory `others`
 This directory contains scripts than can automatically create height map of square gratings.

+## The directory `templateFunction`
+This directory contains a copy of template functions with annotation of inputs and outputs.

 ## Results & Figures

 1. **Figure_01**: Downsampled Height Maps of Fabric Surface Patterns using a Low Resolution of 0.1 mm/pixel.